Everything About High Cholesterol – Symptoms, Cause, Risk Factor

 High Cholesterol Causes

 An inactive lifestyle and being overweight are two other factors that can raise your cholesterol levels.
-High Cholesterol is sometimes an inherited genetic condition known as familial hypercholesterolemia.
+What causes high cholesterol is a common question.
+However, high cholesterol is sometimes an inherited genetic condition known as familial hypercholesterolemia.
 This condition increases your chances of developing heart disease at a young age.

 Diabetes, hypothyroidism, liver disease, and kidney disease can all cause an increase in cholesterol levels.